Or0ch1/Or0ch1.github.io/content/posts/Heist.md

 We can see Chase needs to keep checking the issues list and supposed to fix a route config hence i come to the conclusion he is the support admin.

-He will be monitoring the issues list website via browser so i decide to check the processes running and see firefox.
+He will be monitoring the issues list website via browser so i decide to check the processes running and i see firefox.

 ![firefox_process]({{<static "/heist/firefox_process.png">}})